DoD-Platform-One/bigbang/docs/developer/package-integration.md

    ```

-1. More details about namespace.yaml: This template is where the code for secrets go.
-Typically you will see secrets for imagePullSecret, sso, and database.
+1. More details about secret-*.yaml: The secret template is where the code for secrets go.
+Typically you will see secrets for imagePullSecret, sso, database, and possibly object storage.
 These secrets are a BigBang chart enhancement.
 They are created conditionally based on what the user enables in the config.

 1. Edit the chart/templates/values.yaml.
 Add your Package to the list of Packages.
 Just copy one of the others and change the name.
 This supports adding chart values from a secret.
 Pay attention to whether this is a core Package or an add-on package, the toYaml values are different for add-ons.
 This template allows a Package to add chart values that need to be encrypted in a secret.